-If you change the modem mode, RX or TX frequency on this page, the values will be copied to the currently active connector's settings.
 If Advanced mode is turned off, both RX and TX frequencies will be automatically set to the same value (the separate RX and TX frequency fields will be hidden).

-If the Idle modem mode is activated then the openSPOT3's modem won't transmit and will ignore all received transmissions.
+If the Idle modem mode is activated then the openSPOT4's modem won't transmit and will ignore all received transmissions.

-In case you have half deviation enabled in your C4FM/Fusion® radio (some models don't have this setting and have half deviation mode enabled by default), use the C4FM Half Deviation modem mode.
+In case you have half deviation enabled in your C4FM/Fusion® radio (some models don't have this setting and have half deviation mode enabled by default), use the C4FM Half Deviation modem mode